ygorduraes/vcb/README.md

 For other operational systems, please check the official Postgres documentation

-Postgres's app info: `heroku pg:info -a vaichoverbelem`

-Connecting to Heroku's database: `heroku pg:psql -a vaichoverbelem`

 Pulling the database locally (for development): `heroku pg:pull postgresql-polished-86943 vaichoverbelem -a vaichoverbelem`

-Add to the `.env` file the connection info:
+Update the `.env` file with the connection info:
 ```
 DATABASE_URL=postgres://username:password@localhost:5432/vaichoverbelem
 ```